CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - `clear` set to 1 to clear the short-term statistics

 - Threaded wrappers for get/setattr() will also be needed in the case that a thread executing either syscall is hung on that command.
 These are interruptible and will return EINTR when their running thread is signaled with SIGALRM.
 Another thread will monitor the wrapper(s) for response times that are too long and signal them with SIGALRM (using pthread_kill) if they exceed some timeout period.
-- Each service/daemon in redox has a scheme associated with it where this data will be stored.
-They will be added as traits to ‘redox-scheme’.

 - There is some data that will be stored in the Service Monitor for each service running:
     - Total number of requests (this ignores clearing)
     - Total # of errors logged (this ignores clearing)